nojronatron/data-structures-and-algorithms/java/datastructures/res/hashtables/hash-table-README.md

 In recent Java versions, Dictionary is deprecated so I decided to create a Record type instead so the Keys and Values could be stored in a Linked List.
 Otherwise, the Linked List would not store the Key and would break lookups and the Getter().

+Why would a "Contains()" method return null instead of false?
+I implemented a Boolean Contains() method to work around this design limitation.